Trump form discloses debt payment to Cohen, lawyer who paid Stormy Daniels

 Trump confidant and adviser Rudy Giuliani described the transaction by saying money was "funneled through" Cohen's law firm.

-Trump's form also shows he earned at least $42,970,100 from various assets, mostly real estate holdings.
-It is impossible to discern the exact value of his business empire or precise levels of income because line items in the records list ranges, not precise figures.
+Trump's form also says he earned tens of millions of dollars from various assets, mostly real estate holdings.
+It is impossible to discern the exact stated value of his business empire or precise levels of income because many line items in the records list ranges, not precise figures.

 For example, his interest in a residential and real estate company called Trump CPS is listed as being worth $25 million to $50 million, and his earnings from the company in 2017 totaled $1 million to $5 million.
 The highest category for asset value is "more than $50 million," and the upper rank for income is "over $5 million."